-- If the presiding member considers that the conduct of a meeting would benefit from suspending the operation of all or some of the provisions of this Division for a period of time in order to allow or facilitate informal discussions, the presiding member may, with the approval of at least two-thirds of the members present at the meeting, suspend the operation of this Division (or any part of this Division) for a period determined by the presiding member. - The Guiding Principles must be taken into account when considering whether to act (2) under subregulation (1). - (3) If a suspension occurs under subregulation (1) - a note of the suspension, including the reasons for and period of suspension, must be entered in the minutes; and - the meeting may proceed provided that a quorum is maintained but, during (b) the period of suspension - the provisions of the Act must continue to be observed; and (i) - no act or discussion will have any status or significance under the (ii) provisions which have been suspended; and - no motion may be moved, seconded, amended or voted on, other than a motion that the period of suspension should be brought to an end; and - the period of suspension should be limited to achieving the purpose for which (c) it was declared; and - (d) the period of suspension will come to an end if - the presiding member determines that the period should be brought to an end: or - at least two-thirds of the members present at the meeting resolve that (ii) the period should be brought to an end.
+- (1) If the presiding member considers that the conduct of a meeting would benefit from suspending the operation of all or some of the provisions of this Division for a period of time in order to allow or facilitate informal discussions, the presiding member may, with the approval of at least two-thirds of the members present at the meeting, suspend the operation of this Division (or any part of this Division) for a period determined by the presiding member. - (2) The Guiding Principles must be taken into account when considering whether to act under subregulation (1). - (3) If a suspension occurs under subregulation (1)- - (a) a note of the suspension, including the reasons for and period of suspension, must be entered in the minutes; and - (b) the meeting may proceed provided that a quorum is maintained but, during the period of suspension- - (i) the provisions of the Act must continue to be observed1; and - (ii) no act or discussion will have any status or significance under the provisions which have been suspended; and - (iii) no motion may be moved, seconded, amended or voted on, other than a motion that the period of suspension should be brought to an end; and - (c) the period of suspension should be limited to achieving the purpose for which it was declared; and - (d) the period of suspension will come to an end if- - (i) the presiding member determines that the period should be brought to an end; or